The Heart Failure Association has published two curriculae, intended to serve as blue-prints for training across Europe.

 Download the Specialist Curriculum

-Recent advances in care and management of heart failure have improved outcome, largely as a result of the developing evidence basis for medications, implantable devices and the organization of heart failure follow-up.
+Recent advances in care and management of Heart Failure have improved outcome, largely as a result of the developing evidence basis for medications, implantable devices and the organisation of Heart Failure follow-up.
 Such developments have also increased the complexity of delivering and coordinating care.
-This has led to a change to the way in which heart failure services are organized and to the traditional role of the heart failure nurse.
+This has led to a change to the way in which heart failure services are organized and to the traditional role of the Heart Failure nurse.

 Download the Heart Failure Nurse Curriculum

 Our mission: To reduce the burden of cardiovascular disease